-Excessive consumption of alcohol is the second most common cause of pancreatitis is drinking too much alcohol.
+The second most common cause of pancreatitis is drinking too much alcohol.
 It is still not known exactly how alcohol causes pancreatitis, but the link has been observed in many studies.

-Other factors that can increase the likelihood of pancreatitis include constrictions in the bile duct or in the bile duct sphincter, and high levels of specific lipids (triglycerides) or calcium in the bloodstream.
-Acute pancreatitis is sometimes also caused by certain medications or a viral infection.
-Surgery performed close to the bile ducts or the gallbladder can also cause pancreatitis, but usually only in very rare cases.
+Other factors that can increase the likelihood of pancreatitis include a narrowing of the bile duct and high levels of specific fats (triglycerides) or calcium in the bloodstream.
+Acute pancreatitis is sometimes also caused by medications or a viral infection.
+Surgery on the gallbladder or bile ducts can cause pancreatitis too, but only in very rare cases.

 No clear cause is found in as many as 10 out of 100 cases of pancreatitis.

-In Germany about 54,000 people are treated at a hospital for acute pancreatitis every year.
-That corresponds to roughly 60 to 70 out of every 100,000 people.
-Most people who develop pancreatitis are over the age of 45 and it is more common in men than women.
+In Germany, about 56,000 people are treated at a hospital for acute pancreatitis every year.
+That's about 70 out of every 100,000 people.
+Most people who develop pancreatitis are over the age of 45.
+It is somewhat more common in men than in women.

-The outlook for pancreatitis can vary quite a bit depending on how severe the inflammation is and how badly the tissue has been damaged.
-About 80% of people who receive treatment for acute pancreatitis recover in about one to two weeks.
-More serious complications occur in about 20% of the cases.
-If that happens it can take weeks or even months to recover from pancreatitis.
-Overall about 3% of people who develop acute pancreatitis die of the complications, but if parts of the pancreas die off this figure increases to around 20%.
+The course of pancreatitis can vary quite a bit depending on how severe the inflammation is and how badly it damages the tissue.
+About 80% of people who receive treatment for acute pancreatitis recover within about one to two weeks.
+More serious complications occur in about 20% of cases.
+It can then take weeks or even months to get better again.

 Pseudocysts are a common complication of acute pancreatitis.
-“Pseudocysts” are small blisters filled with pancreatic fluids that develop inside or on the pancreas.
-They usually form within a few weeks and often remain small and go undetected, but they sometimes become so large that they cause problems like indigestion or bloating.
-Larger pseudocysts are also at greater risk of tearing open and bleeding or causing an infection.
+These digestive-juice-filled sacs may develop on the pancreas several weeks after the inflammation arises.
+Pseudocysts often remain small and go undetected, but they sometimes become so large that they cause problems like indigestion or bloating.
+Larger pseudocysts are also more likely to tear open and bleed or cause an infection.

-One of the more serious complications of pancreatitis is called necrotizing infectious pancreatitis.
-This happens if a part of the pancreas dies (“necrotizes”) and becomes infected with bacteria.
-This complication usually starts in the second or third week after pancreatitis has developed and is very dangerous because it can provoke an inflammatory response referred to as SIRS (systemic inflammatory response syndrome).
-If this happens the inflammation can spread from the pancreas to the entire body.
-The first warning signs are a fever or low body temperature, a drop in blood pressure and accelerated heart or breathing rates.
-SIRS can cause organ failure depending on severity.
+A rare but serious complication of pancreatitis is called infected pancreatic necrosis.
+This complication occurs if a part of the pancreas dies (“necrotizes”) and becomes infected with bacteria.
+It usually starts in the second or third week after pancreatitis has developed and is very dangerous because it can provoke an inflammatory response referred to as SIRS (systemic inflammatory response syndrome).
+In SIRS, the inflammation spreads from the pancreas to the entire body.
+The first warning signs include a fever or low body temperature, a drop in blood pressure and a faster heart rate or breathing rate.
+SIRS can cause organ failure in one or several organs.

 To find out whether you have pancreatitis, the doctor will first feel your abdomen (belly) with their hands.
-They will also ask about various risk factors for pancreatitis such as alcohol consumption, medication use and possible signs of gallstones such as cramp-like upper abdominal pain (biliary colic).
-Blood is usually taken and the doctor will likely also do an ultrasound scan.
-Anyone thought to have pancreatitis will be referred to a hospital.
+They will also ask about various risk factors for pancreatitis, such as alcohol consumption, medication use and possible signs of gallstones such as cramp-like upper abdominal pain (biliary colic).
+They usually take a sample of blood and will likely also do an ultrasound scan.
+If you are diagnosed with pancreatitis, you will be referred to a hospital.
 The symptoms of pancreatitis can also be caused by other medical conditions, such as an inflamed gallbladder, a heart attack or a gastric perforation from an ulcer.

 Sometimes more testing is needed.
-Magnetic resonance imaging (MRI) can be used to create a picture of the bile ducts and any gallstones.
+For instance, magnetic resonance imaging (MRI) can be used to create a picture of the bile ducts and any gallstones.
 Another option is to use an endoscope to look for gallstones in the bile duct.
-This involves pushing a flexible tube with an ultrasound device at the end of it into the duodenum through the esophagus (endoscopic ultrasound).
+This involves pushing a flexible tube with an ultrasound device at the end of it into the duodenum through the food pipe (endoscopic ultrasound).

-No treatment is available for dealing with the root cause of pancreatitis.
-But there are a number of options for reducing strain on the pancreas and relieving symptoms.
-Because fluid levels can drop due to acute pancreatitis, the first step is to prevent dehydration by using infusion therapy.
-A hollow needle inserted in an arm vein is used to release a solution into the bloodstream.
-Medication is used to provide relief from pain, nausea and vomiting.
+Although there aren't any treatments that fight the cause of pancreatitis, there are a number of treatment options that aim to reduce the strain on the pancreas and relieve the symptoms.
+Because acute pancreatitis can cause fluid levels in the body to drop, the first step is to prevent dehydration by using an infusion (an IV drip).
+Medication can provide relief from pain, nausea and vomiting.
 Stronger painkillers such as opioids are sometimes needed, and they may make you feel drowsy or light-headed.

 To give the pancreas a chance to recover, solid foods are avoided until you feel better again and your appetite returns.
-In mild cases of pancreatitis it is sometimes possible to return to eating solid foods after just a few days.
+In mild cases of pancreatitis, it is often possible to return to eating solid foods after just two days.
 If the symptoms last longer, artificial feeding may be necessary to supply your body with enough nutrients.

-If the pancreatitis is caused by gallstones, the stones may need to be removed using endoscopic retrograde cholangiography.
-After treatment the gallbladder is surgically removed to prevent further episodes.
+If the pancreatitis is caused by gallstones, the stones may need to be removed soon using endoscopic retrograde cholangiography.
+After completing treatment for acute pancreatitis, the gallbladder is surgically removed to prevent relapses.